mbottini/concept2haskell/writeup.md

 check to see if a JSON object meets their requirements.
 I can copy-paste the object into their field, and it will print its interpretation of the object and whether it's a valid object.
 And that's that.

+# Stuff I learned

+Timezones are mean, nasty, ugly things.
+The Concept2 API prefers a UTC time with a timezone from the `tz` database, and apparently this is incredibly difficult to do on Linux.
+It seems to be happy with my `"PST"` `TimeZone` that I got from using `Data.Time.LocalTime`,

 # Works Cited